 If you have any rewards points, make sure you redeem them within 6 months of earning them.
 They expire in 6 months.
 Each point equals $0.10 to spend in the shop.
 For those who earned them the hard way (by making purchases), that is actually a 10% return on your investment.
 Most rewards programs are nowhere near that high (Ulta is an exception if you play your cards right), so you can actually make out like a bandit if you get a great deal on the original order and use points on subsequent orders.
 Knowing you’ll get 10% back only sweetens the deal, as long as you actually redeem the points.
 Counting rewards points as you earn and redeem does not work, because you can only benefit from them once.
 Considering them is a different story though.
 If I am getting the same deal for a product at two places, I am ordering from the place with the superior rewards, because I know I can redeem those rewards later.

+What are your thoughts on these tips for getting the best deal at Birchbox?
+Let me know below.
 If you want to subscribe, remember to look at start-up offers and all available offers.
 Although I see benefit in subscribing, I need to repeat that subscribing does not increase your chance of getting a good deal (other than a couple of minor exceptions listed above).
 When you’re ready to spend your rewards points, remember to add your free two piece sample pack when spending $35 from the Bonus Shop.
 See other Birchbox articles and subscription reviews.
 Read all articles in the Getting the Best Deal Series.
 View my main page for the guide map to the site and deeper deal exploration.

 Disclosure: Affiliate links